josemm83/clickyGame/README.md

 In order to restart the game just click on an image and everything but the top score will reset.
 In order to reset the top score just refresh the page and you can start from the beginning.
-Have fun and may the force be with you!
+Have fun and may the force be with you! :video_game:

 Here are a few screenshots from the game